netdata/netdata/docs/guides/monitor/visualize-monitor-anomalies.md

 author_title: "Editorial Director, Technical & Educational Resources"
 author_img: "/img/authors/joel-hans.jpg"
 custom_edit_url: https://github.com/netdata/netdata/edit/master/docs/guides/monitor/visualize-monitor-anomalies.md
--->

-# Monitor and visualize anomalies with Netdata (part 2)
+---

 Welcome to part 2 of our series of guides on using _unsupervised anomaly detection_ to detect issues with your systems, containers, and applications using the open-source Netdata Agent.
-For an introduction to detecting anomalies and monitoring associated metrics, see [part 1](/docs/guides/monitor/anomaly-detection.md), which covers prerequisites and configuration basics.
+For an introduction to detecting anomalies and monitoring associated metrics, see [part 1](/docs/guides/monitor/anomaly-detection-python.md), which covers prerequisites and configuration basics.

 With anomaly detection in the Netdata Agent set up, you will now want to visualize and monitor which charts have